Time Derivatives of Weak Values: Conclusions

 \section{Conclusions}

 In physics, the time derivative of a property frequently gives rise to another meaningful property.
-For example, in classical mechanics, the knowledge of the position allows one to predict the value of the velocity without measuring it, just by taking a first-order time derivative of the position as a function of time.
+For example, in classical mechanics, the knowledge of the position allows one to predict the value of the velocity without measuring it, just by taking a first-order time derivative of the position.
 Even the acceleration of a system (related to the forces acting on the system) can be anticipated from the second-order time derivatives of the position.
 Since weak values offer empirical insights that cannot be derived from expectation values, this paper investigates what physical insight can be obtained from the time derivative of weak values.

-A time derivative of a weak value is not always either a weak value or a gauge-invariant quantity under the change of an electromagnetic gauge function.
-The necessary and sufficient conditions for the gauge invariance (i.e., empirical observability) of weak values (\textbf{C1, C2, C3}) are presented in this paper.
+A time derivative of a weak value is not always either a weak value or a gauge-invariant quantity.
+The necessary and sufficient conditions for the gauge invariance (i.e., empirical observability) of weak values are presented in this paper, i.e., conditions \textbf{C1, C2} and \textbf{ C3}.
 There are weak values in the literature that do not satisfy these conditions, as shown in Table~\ref{table} and discussed in Sec.~\ref{discussion2}.
 In addition, two more necessary and sufficient conditions (\textbf{C4, C5}) are presented to ensure that the time derivative of a gauge-invariant weak value also becomes a gauge-invariant weak value.
 In particular, condition \textbf{C4} applies to LHD and condition \textbf{C5} to RHD.

 We have also discussed how the LHD and RHD can be empirically evaluated in the laboratory through finite-difference approximations of the left- and right-hand time derivatives of weak values, referred to as FDLHD and FDRHD, respectively.
 We show that FDLHD and FDRHD yield results that are roughly identical to the theoretical LHD and RHD when the latter are gauge invariant.